Circular walk from Dunmere to Penhargard returning via Bodmin Jail

 Since the 1960s, consumption of milk in the UK has fallen from around 5 pints per person per week to around 3.
 The recent rise in popularity of veganism has also contributed to a drop in demand for dairy products.
 However, these downward trends have been partly offset by milk solids used in processed foods including chocolate and also a growth in cheese consumption in recent years.

 15. Go through the gate and turn right through another gate onto a track.
-Follow the track, keeping the barn on your left, until you reach the farmhouse then bear left along the front of the barn to a junction in the track.
+Turn left on the track and follow it between the barns to reach a junction in the track.

 Penhargard Castle, in the Camel Valley below Penhargard Farm, is the remains of an Iron Age fort approximately 90 metres in diameter, perching on a steep slope overlooking the Camel Valley.
 There was a main circle of ramparts around the enclosure which were up to 15 feet high in places.
 On one side, there is an additional outer wall covering the most exposed two-thirds of the defences.
 The interior was horseshoe-shaped due to an additional rampart cutting through it, and has been terraced into two distinct levels due to the steep slope.
 A track ran from close to the castle entrance and joined the road near the entrance gate to Penhargard Farm.